XCMer/larry-four-generator/README.md

 Once you've successfully installed Larry Four, its commands should be accessible via `artisan`.
 You can always type just `php artisan` to see all available commands, and those available under the `larry` namespace.

-Larry Four supports three commands.
+Larry Four supports four commands.

     php artisan larry:generate <input_file>